Call me on the job on:

 • A post repair hole depth is the same as a new post hole

-• A Post hole depth of 600mm is recommended for a 1.8 metre high fence.
+• A Post hole depth of 600mm is recommended for a 1.8 metre high fence means one third of the fence height is the hole depth as long as it is in virgin ground with a good binding structure.

 • Ground structure needs to be untouched virgin ground, meaning never been dug into.